-For further information go to Flexible working | Acas or contact a member of the HR Team.
+For further information go to: The right to request flexible working | Advice and guidance | Acas or contact a member of the HR Team.

 These guidelines will be revised annually and may be amended as appropriate.
 These guidelines do not form any part of any contract of employment.